-When a bailee of goods delivers them to a third party to do work upon them, and the circumstances1 are such as to support the implication that he had the owner's authority to do so, as when he expressly agrees with his bailor to keep the chattel bailed from injury, and this term in the agreement necessarily implies its repair by a third party, or a trade custom in that behalf can be proved, the third party who does the work on the bailee's order has an effective lien on the chattel against the owner, although there may have
+When a bailee of goods delivers them to a third party to do work upon them, and the circumstances1 are such as to support the implication that he had the owner's authority to do so, as when he expressly agrees with his bailor to keep the chattel bailed from injury, and this term in the agreement necessarily implies its repair by a third party, or a trade custom in that behalf can be proved, the third party who does the work on the bailee's order has an effective lien on the chattel

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN

 TAKE A FREE TRIAL